013398 Sergeant Henry George Arnold, Army Ordnance Corps (later Royal Army Ordnance Corps)

 Died 24th June 1933 in Weeting, Norfolk

-Henry George Arnold was born in Dunstable, the eldest child of Henry Arnold and Ellen, née Pitkin.
+Henry George Arnold was born in Edward Street, Dunstable, the eldest child of Henry James Arnold and Ellen, née Pitkin.
 His parents worked in the hat trade.

 His sister Florence Nellie was born 27th September 1883 and his brother Albert William on 15th March 1886.

-The family lived at 24 Winfield Street, Dunstable in 1881 and had moved to 17 Edward Street, Dunstable by 1891.
+The family lived at 24 Winfield Street, Dunstable in 1881 and at 17 Edward Street, Dunstable by 1891.

 By 1901, Henry was working as a Wheelwright at Mentmore, Buckinghamshire, living at 36 Mentmore Square.